 Party Inc.

-It doesn’t matter if it is built better or has better technology.
-The Apple brand is all they need to know.
+It doesn’t matter if it’s built better or has better technology.
+All they need to know is the Apple brand.
 And this can benefit us in our daily lives…for some things.

-Looking into every aspect of phone making, like how well it’s built, or screen quality, or battery life is useful and has benefits.
-But overall, most phones made by large cooperation’s will work well and looking into every aspect won’t have a huge impact, except if you’re looking for something specific or want a bunch of extra features.
+Looking into every aspect of phone making, like how well it’s built, screen quality, or battery life, is useful and has benefits.
+But overall, most phones made by large corporations will work well, and looking into every aspect won’t have a considerable impact, except if you’re looking for something specific or want a bunch of extra features.

-But when it comes to the decisions that are made which affect our entire society, this branding and shorthand can have consequences.
+However, when it comes to the decisions that affect our entire society, this branding and shorthand can have consequences.
 And nothing is branded more in our society than the two major political parties.

 So, with that being said, let’s look at how and why both parties expand their brand and why I think using parties as a form of political shorthand needs to stop.